tomasrubin/specsimfts/README.md

 ## Running the demos

-### FTS defined through eigendecomposition of its spectral density operators
+### FTS specified through eigendecomposition of its spectral density operators

 The simulation is the fastest and simplest if the FTS dynamics is defined directly through the eigendecomposition of its spectral density operators.
 The simulation method then essentially mimics the Cramer-Karhunen-Loeve expansion.